sanjeyac/workflow-base/README.md

 # workflow-base

-This is an experimantal project to create a workflow for developing angular based frontend with Behaviour Driven Development and API Driven Development.
+This is an experimental project to create a workflow for developing angular based frontend with Behaviour Driven Development and API Driven Development.
 Angular parts are based on "John Papa's angular style guide".